herrethan/primoris-gatsby/content/page/admissions-faq/index.md

 The maximum student to teacher ratio is 12:1.
 Classes average 7-8 students.
 Class sizes are kept small to maximize close attention to each student.

-### Is there an application fee?

-There is no application fee to apply.

 ### Do you offer financial aid?

 Yes, Primoris Academy offers financial aid on a case-by-case basis.